Skip to main content

 1. Usage stats

-• Response time: This metric indicates the duration required for the LLM (Large Language Model) to generate a response to the user's query.
+• response_time: This metric indicates the duration required for the LLM (Large Language Model) to generate a response to the user's query.

-• Cost: This represents the expenses linked with the Chat session.
+• cost: This represents the expenses linked with the Chat session.
 It denotes the expenditure involved in processing the user's query and producing the corresponding response, measured in US dollars.

 1. Delete response